microsoft/coyote/docs/how-to/liveness-checking.md

 is very likely that B will be given a chance to execute.
 Some schedulers don't have this property and are called _unfair_ schedulers.
 Unfair schedulers have a role to play in finding violations of safety properties, but not in finding violations of liveness properties.
-The `prioritization` scheduler of Coyote (enabled with the `--sch-prioritization N` option) is unfair.
+The `prioritization` scheduler of Coyote (enabled with the `--strategy prioritization` option) is unfair.

 Because of their nature, unfair schedulers are expected to generate longer than usual executions.
 The unfairness in scheduling can lead to starvation of certain actors, which may stall progress.
 The expected length of a program's execution is best determined by looking at lengths of "fair terminating executions", i.e., executions that terminate under a fair scheduler.
-For this reason, we provide the `fair-prioritization` scheduler (enabled with the `--sch-fair-prioritization N` option) which uses the `prioritization` scheduler for a prefix of each execution and then switches to the default fair `random` scheduler for the remaining of the execution.
+For this reason, we provide the `fair-prioritization` scheduler (enabled with the `--strategy fair-prioritization` option) which uses the `prioritization` scheduler for a prefix of each execution and then switches to the default fair `random` scheduler for the remaining of the execution.

 When a user supplies the flag `--max-steps N`, executions under an unfair scheduler are forced to stop after N steps.
 Whereas, an execution under a fair scheduler can go to up 10N steps.
 Further, if the execution stays in a hot state for more than 5N steps, a liveness bug is flagged.
-You can additionally supply the flag `-max-steps N M` to limit fair schedulers to explore only up to M steps (instead of 10N).
+Alternatively, you can supply the flag `--max-fair-steps M` to limit fair schedulers to explore only up to M steps (instead of 10N).
+If you decide to use the `--max-fair-steps M` flag, you can optionally set the unfair steps using the `--max-unfair-steps N` flag.

 There are other smarter heuristics available in the tester as well that do away with the need for such bounds by looking for _lasso_ shaped executions.
 If interested, read more about it in the